Universal health care by country: Portugal

 Portugal's National Healthcare Service, known nationally as Serviço Nacional de Saúde (SNS), is a universal and free healthcare service provided nationwide since 1979 and available to both Portuguese and foreign residents.
 In 2014, Portugal SNS ranked 13th best healthcare service in Europe.
 The National Medical Emergency Institute (INEM) is the main emergency medical service and can be activated by calling 112.

 Romania

-According to Article 34 of the Constitution of Romania, the state is obliged "to guarantee the protection of healthcare".
+According to Article 34 of the constitution of Romania, the state is obligated "to guarantee the protection of healthcare".
 Romania has a fully universal healthcare system, which covers medical check-ups, surgical interventions, and any postoperative medical care, as well as free or subsidized medicine for a range of diseases.
 The state is also obliged to fund public hospitals and clinics.
 Dental care is not funded by the state, although there are public dental clinics in some hospitals, which treat patients free of charge.

 Russia

 In the former Soviet Union, the preferred term was "socialist medicine"; the Russian language has no term to distinguish between "socialist" and "socialized" (other than "public", Rus: obshchestvenniy/общественный, sometimes "collectivized" or "nationalized", Rus: obobshchestvlenniy/обобществленный).

 Russia in Soviet times (between 1917 and 1991) had a totally socialist model of health care with a centralized, integrated, hierarchically organised government providing free health care to all citizens.
 Quality of care and access to medications was not equal however and was dependent on the social status of patient.
 The best care was provided for nomenklatura and their family members, who had been segregated from the rest of population facilities, such as Kremlin hospital.
 Initially successful at combating infectious diseases, the effectiveness of the socialized model declined with underinvestment.
 Despite a doubling in the number of hospital beds and doctors per capita between 1950 and 1980, the quality of care began to decline by the early 1980s and medical care and health outcomes were below western standards.

 The new mixed economy Russia has switched to a mixed model of health care with private financing and provision running alongside state financing and provision.
 The OECD reported that unfortunately, none of this has worked out as planned and the reforms have in many respects made the system worse.
 The population's health has deteriorated on virtually every measure.
 The resulting system is overly complex and very inefficient.
 It has little in common with the model envisaged by the reformers.
 Although there are more than 300 private insurers and numerous public ones in the market, real competition for patients is rare leaving most patients with little or no effective choice of insurer, and in many places, no choice of health care provider either.
 The insurance companies have failed to develop as active, informed purchasers of health care services.
 Most are passive intermediaries, making money by simply channelling funds from regional OMS funds to healthcare providers.